Mick Molloy: Personal life

-Molloy was the long-term partner of Australian actor Sophie Lee in the 1990s.
+Molloy was the long-term partner of Australian actress Sophie Lee in the 1990s.
 (Lee regularly appeared on Molloy's nationally syndicated radio show, as well as playing Tracey Kerrigan in the film The Castle, which was made by Molloy's former D-Gen colleague Rob Sitch).

 Molloy is also a famous supporter of the Richmond Football Club.
 His affinity for the Tigers has been a topic on The Front Bar, and he has also turned on the yellow lights at the Richmond Town Hall to celebrate Richmond's 2017 preliminary final victory over Greater Western Sydney and had a street mural outside of Hector's Deli in Richmond depicting him wearing a Richmond guernsey.

 In April 2012, at the 54th Logie Awards, Molloy delivered an onstage tribute to friend and colleague Bill Hunter, who died in 2011.

 On The Hot Breakfast on 8 June 2012, Molloy announced that his partner was pregnant with twin boys.
 On 11 July he announced that they had been born the previous day, a month ahead of schedule.

 Molloy has used his resemblance to Saddam Hussein to create jokes.